 It is indeed available over-the-counter and:

 • It does not require a prescription or fitting

 • It can be inserted immediately or up to about 24 hours before sex

-• It also provides protection from pregnancy nearly 24 hours
+• It also protects from pregnancy nearly 24 hours

-• Can also be made use of as a backup method of birth control
+• Can also be made used as a backup method of birth control

 • Does not require a partner’s cooperation

 It is not right for everyone.
 There are several other contraceptive options and one needs to discuss with one’s doctor whether any may be better suited for one.

 One’s healthcare provider may not recommend it if one: